rowyio/firebase-extensions/auth-firestore-user-document/README.md

 **Author**: Rowy (**[https://rowy.io](https://rowy.io)**)

-**Description**: Creates a user document in Firestore for each user created in Firebase Authentication in a collection of your choice and populates it with the selected user fields.
-Optionally, deletes the user document when the user is deleted from Firebase Authentication.
+**Description**: Creates a document in a Firestore collection of your choice for each user created in Firebase Authentication and populates it with the user fields you specify.
+Optionally deletes the user's document when deleting the user from Firebase Authentication.